ilgianlu/tagyou/README.md

 * futuristic support for controlling security and control through machine learning

+## build locally
+there is a very simple Makefile in the project root.

+* make build : install dependencies and build the project
+* make clean : remove any user/build data
+* make init : remove any user data to start with an empty db and new admin password

 ## first start
 http apis are always authenticated, unlike the mqtt clients.
 First user to be created is "admin".
 To set your password for "admin", at first launch, pass INIT_ADMIN_PASSWORD as env var so a user with username "admin" is created with selected password and you can start use apis (to create more users? register clients ?).
 All users can access everything.